 Well-designed and comprehensive automated marketing technology not only integrates multiple marketing tools and support systems, but it also makes creating marketing strategies, campaigns, and other marketing efforts much easier.
 Your marketing campaigns will be more targeted, your analytics will be more useful, and your ability to adapt and fine-tune your marketing will be much more straightforward.

-- You send the same marketing to all of your contacts as often as you can.
+5 You send the same marketing to all of your contacts as often as you can.

 You send the same email blasts to everyone in your database because you don’t have time to create targeted campaigns.
-If your contact management system is packed with contacts that are unorganized, then the majority of those email blasts might just go unopened because they are probably reaching the wrong audience at the wrong time.
+If your contact management system is packed with contacts that are unorganized, most of those email blasts might just go unopened because they are probably reaching the wrong audience at the wrong time.
 Your potential and existing clients aren’t all the same, and each is at their own specific point in the customer journey, so you must market to specific audiences with specific messages.

-Marketing automation can drill-down to target clients based on a variety of criteria, determine where they are on the customer journey and send relevant content at pre-determined trigger points.
+Marketing automation can drill-down to target clients based on a variety of criteria, determine where they are on the customer journey, and send relevant content at predetermined trigger points.
 Sa El, Co-Founder of Simply Insurance, told us about his experience with hit-and-miss marketing: “I knew it was time to start looking into automation when more and more customers asked me to stop calling.
 They also said things like ‘Didn’t I buy from you already?’ or ‘You are the tenth person to call me.’
 This prompted me to look into a more organic way to get my leads directly to me.”

 Once Simply Insurance adopted marketing automation, they found that automation not only saves time, but it is also a very effective way to connect with potential and existing clients.
 “The first step I took was through live transfer leads; with this route, I no longer had to prospect and was able to just wait for the calls to come through with a customer ready to listen to me on the other end.
 After that route, I decided to take everything online and generate my leads through content marketing and SEO.
 We have been able to increase our sales and growth drastically and increase customer satisfaction by being able to worry less about prospecting and more about assisting our customers and creating better customer service experience and processes.”